EDITORIALS

 Before investing time in detailed testing, it's worth checking that the basics work.
 Can you log in?
 Does the main page load?
 If the answer is no, there's no point running anything else yet.

-Smoke testing and sanity testing mean essentially the same thing: a quick sense-check before going deeper.
+Smoke testing and sanity testing mean essentially the same thing (the ISTQB glossary lists them as synonyms): a quick check of the main functionality before planned testing begins.
 A short checklist of critical paths, run in a few minutes at the start of each session, is enough.

 When does manual testing outperform automation?